 We believe Inveraray Hostel is a very good hostel.
-Yes, you might think the rooms are small, but remember that you’re not paying for the room alone, as you would in a hotel.
+So the bedrooms aren’t large enough to dance a waltz in, but remember that you’re not paying for the room alone, as you would in a hotel.
 Here, you’re paying for an excellent kitchen, a social dining area, a cosy wee lounge, a powerful hot shower, the use of a bike shed and a drying room, unlimited wifi, tea, coffee and condiments, and a well-maintained garden, complete with picnic tables!
 All is lighted, heated, cleaned when dirty, fixed when broken, and tended to with the utmost care of dedicated, paid staff.
 That’s quite a lot!

 And remember, the majority of people who to work in, manage, or own a hostel don’t do it for the money: we do it because we empathise with the people who stay here.
 We are travellers ourselves, we understand your requirements, we try to create an environment that we would appreciate staying in.
 Working in a hostel is not simply a job; it is a lifestyle, and very often the hostel itself is not just a workplace – it is where we live.
 It is home.

 We welcome everyone!

 One of the many enjoyable aspects about travel is meeting people, different people.